 How to stop acid reflux

-We’ve all been there, especially during football season.
-You spend your Saturday afternoon cheering on the Buckeyes while indulging in your favorite game day snacks – nachos, pizza, burgers, beer.
-And a few hours after celebrating another Buckeye victory, you feel that familiar burning sensation creeping back into your esophagus.
-It’s heartburn – the annoying, uncomfortable and unwelcomed visitor coming to ruin yet another football Saturday.
+We’ve all been there.
+A small family gathering, complete with your favorite snacks – nachos, pizza, burgers, beer.
+And a few hours afterward, you feel that familiar burning sensation creeping back into your esophagus.
+It’s heartburn – the annoying, uncomfortable and unwelcomed visitor coming to ruin yet day.

 Forty percent of Americans experience heartburn – a burning sensation in the chest caused by the regurgitation of acid into the esophagus – at least once a month.
 However, for people suffering from a condition called Gastroesophageal Reflux Disease (GERD), heartburn and acid reflux are a daily occurrence.